You & I (One Direction song)

 "You & I" is a song recorded by English-Irish boy band One Direction, taken from their third studio album Midnight Memories (2013).
-It was written by Julian Bunetta, John Ryan and Jamie Scott, with production being handled by Julian Bunetta and John Ryan.
+It was written by Julian Bunetta, John Ryan and Jamie Scott, with production being handled by Bunetta and Ryan.
 "You & I" was released as the album's fourth and final single, first impacting US contemporary hit radio on 18 April 2014 by Columbia Records and later being released in Europe on 23 May 2014.
 An EP containing a remix created by band member Liam Payne was also released.

-"You & I" is a soft rock ballad.
-It received generally favourable reviews from music critics, who named it a "cinematic", "elegant" and more "grown-up" ballad.
+"You & I" is a soft rock ballad, which received generally favourable reviews from music critics, who named it a "cinematic", "elegant" and more "grown-up" ballad.
 Commercially, the song managed to reach the top forty in most countries, while it reached the top twenty in the UK and top ten in Ireland.
 A music video for the song caused controversy due to the 'freeze' on screen being similar to the music video from Australian band Clubfeet.
 The video won a Brit Award in 2015.

 The "You & I" fragrance endorsed by One Direction, named after the song, was released in August 2014.